-Adult Participants must ensure that all one-on-one In-Program Contact with Minor Athlete(s) in a locker room, changing area, or similar space where Minor Athlete(s) are present is observable and interruptible, except if:
+Adult Participants must ensure that all In-Program Contact with Minor Athlete(s) in a locker room, changing area, or similar space where Minor Athlete(s) are present is observable and interruptible, unless an exception exists.

-- a.
-A Dual Relationship exists; or - b.
-The Close-in-Age Exception applies; or - c.
-A Minor Athlete needs a Personal Care Assistant and: - i. the Minor Athlete's parent/guardian has provided written consent to USAS/LAO for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - ii. the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - iii. the Adult Participant Personal Care Assistant has complied with the USAS screening policy (Background screening and checks are not covered by this policy; please see the separate policy, required by the USOPC, regarding individuals who must be background screened.). - 2.
-Conduct in Locker Rooms, Changing Areas, and Similar Spaces - a.
+- 2. Conduct in Locker Rooms, Changing Areas, and Similar Spaces - a.
 No Adult Participant or Minor Athlete can use the photographic or recording capabilities of any device in locker rooms, changing areas, or any other area designated as a place for changing clothes or undressing. - b.
-Adult Participants must not change clothes or behave in a manner that intentionally or recklessly exposes their breasts, buttocks, groin, or genitals to a Minor Athlete. - c.
+Adult Participants must not remove their clothes or behave in a manner that intentionally or recklessly exposes their breasts, buttocks, groin, or genitals to a Minor Athlete in a locker room or changing area. - c.
 Adult Participants must not shower with Minor Athletes unless: - i.
 The Adult Participant meets the Close-in-Age Exception; or - ii.
-The shower is part of a pre- or post-activity rinse while wearing swimwear.
+The shower is part of a pre- or post-activity rinse while wearing swimwear. - d.

-d.
 Parents/guardians may request in writing that their Minor Athlete(s) not change or shower with Adult Participant(s) during In-Program Contact.
-USAS/LAO and the Adult Participant(s) must abide by this request.

-3. Media and Championship Celebrations in Locker Rooms
+USAS/LAO and the Adult Participant(s) must abide by this request. - 3.
+Media and Championship Celebrations in Locker Rooms